hxmid/rawrand/readme.md

 just run the `update.bat` file, it'll pull the latest version from the github repo and install any pip packages required

 make sure to read the readme file, there might be some other changes / new features

+## reporting issues

+just make an issue here on the github page. if you can include any steps to reproduce that'd be great

+if you have a problem where your sens didn't reset after closing, just run `reset.bat`